Hwang Jung-min: 2013–2022: Prominence

+2023–present: 12.12: The Day and continued success

+In 2023, he starred in the action drama The Point Men and the historical political thriller 12.12: The Day, portraying a coup leader and head of the Defense Security Command based on Chun Doo-hwan.
+The film became the highest grossing South Korean film of the year and earned Hwang numerous awards, including the Blue Dragon Film Awards and Baeksang Arts Awards for Best Actor.
+In 2024, Hwang appeared in the action comedy Mission: Cross and the action thriller I, the Executioner, the sequel to Veteran, marking his return as police detective Seo Do-cheol nine years later.

 Personal life

 Hwang married musical theatre actress Kim Mi-hye on September 6, 2004.
 They have a son named Hwang Sae-hyun.

 His younger brother is music director/composer Hwang Sang-jun.

 On average, Hwang stars in three to four films a year.
 To critics who say that he does too many, Hwang responded, "I believe it is the responsibility of actors to try their best at acting when they come across screenplays that suit them.
 I breathe only when I act."

+He enjoys playing musical instruments as a hobby.
+He learned to play the drums for his role in Waikiki Brothers.
+For The Battleship Island, he performed a clarinet scene himself using skills developed through his long-time hobby.
+He also played the clarinet for the OST of the drama Hush and has taken cello lessons.